-As soon as they got down, a battery in the rear opened fire from higher ground than they were.
+As soon as they got down a battery in the rear on higher ground than they were opened fire.
 The troops could feel the heat of the balls as they passed over.
 About this time, the Rebels made a charge away to the left of where the men were lying.
 The battery in the rear turned their guns on the advancing Rebel army.
 David turned his head away because he could not stand to watch the carnage of the cannon fire on those unfortunate men.

 Confederate soldiers under heavy fire

 David could see balls ploughing up the ground along the rear of the line.
 And he thought to himself, “if ever Johnnies ran for cover those fellows did.”